-- 26. As set out in CPS 511, the variable remuneration outcomes of all material risk-takers must be approved by the Board on a cohort basis.® Good practice is to develop, disclose and keep under review a threshold definition for material risk-takers, including quantitative indicators and qualitative criteria for the identification of such roles. - 27.
+- 29. As set out in CPS 511, the variable remuneration outcomes of all material risk-takers must be approved by the Board on a cohort basis.
+Good practice is to develop, disclose and keep under review a threshold definition for material risk-takers, including quantitative indicators and qualitative criteria for the identification of such roles. - 30.
 An entity is expected to consider a range of factors in identifying material risk-takers, including analysis of their potential impact on the entity's risk profile.
-This could be through the use of quantitative indicators, such as the impact on regulatory capital, or qualitative criteria, such as the impact on the entity's reputation, customers and prudential standing. - 28.
-A prudent entity would consider the identification of groups of material risk-takers as well as individuals, including those that may collectively affect financial soundness.
-This would typically include financial market traders and material insurance underwriters. - 29.
-Highly-paid material risk-takers at SFIs are subject to specific minimum deferral requirements under CPS 511.
-This cohort is defined as material risk-takers with total remuneration greater than \$1 million in a financial year, including variable remuneration that has been awarded.
-Good practice would be for an entity to also monitor and include material risk-takers with remuneration close to the \$1 million level.
+This could be through the use of quantitative indicators, such as the impact on regulatory capital, or qualitative criteria, such as the impact on the entity's reputation, customers and prudential standing. - 31.
+Good practice would be to consider the identification of groups of material risk-takers as well as individuals, including those that may collectively affect financial soundness.
+This would typically include financial market traders and material insurance underwriters. - 32.
+Highly-paid material risk-takers are subject to specific minimum deferral requirements under CPS 511.
+This cohort is defined as material risk-takers whose total fixed remuneration plus actual variable remuneration is equal to or greater than \$1 million in a financial year of the entity. - 33.
+There may be material risk-takers with remuneration close to the \$1 million level.
+A prudent entity would consider whether deferral should also be applied to those persons.